ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

 * **Custom Header** - refers to the text that will be printed at the top of the fiscal receipt, above the system header.

-* **Custom Row Header** - refers to the text that will be printed before certain rows of the fiscal receipt.
+* **Custom Row Header** - refers to the text that will be printed before certain lines of the fiscal receipt.

-* **Custom Row Footer** - refers to the text that will be printed after certain rows of the fiscal receipt.
+* **Custom Row Footer** - refers to the text that will be printed after certain lines of the fiscal receipt.

 * **Custom Footer** - refers to the text that will be printed at the bottom of the fiscal receipt, next to the system footer.